hjmschoonvelde/ess_qta_2024/README.md

 - **Readings**:

-  - Slapin J. & Proksch S. (2008).
-A scaling model for estimating time-serial positions from texts.
-American Journal of Political Science 52: pp. 705–722.
   - Watanabe, K., (2021).
 Latent semantic scaling: A semisupervised text analysis technique for new domains and languages.
 Communication Methods and Measures, 15(2), pp.81-102.
   - Schwemmer, C. and Wieczorek, O., (2020).
 The methodological divide of sociology: Evidence from two decades of journal publications.
 Sociology, 54(1): pp.3-21.

-*Day 8 - July 18*
+*Day 7 - July 17*

 -	**Lecture**: Understanding topic models.
 Discussing their pros and cons.

 -	**Lab**: Latent Dirichlet Allocation (LDA) and Structural topics models (STM).

 - **Readings**:
-  - Blei, D. M. (2012).
-Probabilistic topic models.
-Communications of the ACM, 55(4), pp. 77–84.
  - Roberts, M et al. (2014).
 Structural topic models for open-ended survey responses.
-American Journal of Political Science, 58(4), pp. 1064–1082.
+American Journal of Political Science, 58(4), 1064–1082.
+ - Grimmer, J.., Roberts, M.E., and Stewart, B.M.
+(2022).
+Text as Data: A New Framework for Machine Learning and the Social Sciences.
+Princeton: Princeton University Press: chapter 13.

-*Day 9 - July 19*
+*Day 8 - July 18*

 -	**Lecture**: New developments in data.
 Multilingualism.
 Automated speech recognition.
 Images as data.